 She had very real doubts about a God that would let both her parents die of cancer before she was eight.
 Did I know that the church wouldn’t let her take communion?
 Because after fifteen years she had finally divorced a man with zero interest in being a faithful husband or decent dad?
 She was concerned for her teenage son.
 Is it normal that he be so distant at this age?
 It broke her heart that he wouldn’t talk to her anymore.
 Would I pray for him?
 Would I pray for her?

 What can we do with all our soul-trouble?
 Where can we take it?
-The season of Lent (which begins March 6) says to God’s people: “Bring it.”
+The season of Lent says to God’s people: “Bring it.”

-Lent brings God’s people out of their trouble in a way that makes absolutely no sense to the enlightened mind.
-Trying Really Hard For Forty Days makes perfect sense to high-functioning, goal-oriented, western individuals.
-Depriving ourselves for a short season is an idea most Americans can get behind, especially if there is a tangible reward for our burst of self-discipline!
+Lent brings God’s people out of their trouble in a way that makes absolutely no sense to an enlightened mind.
+Trying R E A L L Y H A R D and depriving ourselves for a short season is an idea most Americans can get behind especially if there is a tangible reward for our burst of self-discipline.

 But forty days of taking off our fig leaves before God?
-Forty days of removing the precious things, even the good things, that cover our naked shame?
+Forty days of removing the precious things, even the good things, that cover our nakedness?
 Who in their right mind would ever want to do that?
 That is correct.
 Not one person.

 Which is why, in the wisdom of the historic Christian church, there is a set-apart time of the year to be especially vulnerable, honest, and not play the victim.
 Lent is a communal call to God’s people to bring all that we imagine will bring us more life – a fuller and better life – and renounce them.

 Our worship of God’s gifts, instead of God himself – this is our trouble.